jibols/Functional-Dependency/README.md

-# Naive-Functional-Dependency
+# Functional-Dependency

-Naive implementation of Functional Dependency
+Implementation of Functional Dependency using both Pandas and PySpark for data manipulation.

 ## Getting Started